philip-schrodt/Monticello-heatmap/README.md

 ============================================

-An article on machine learning in [*The Economist*](https://www.economist.com/technology-quarterly/2020/01/02/chinas-success-at-ai-has-relied-on-good-data) in late 2019 made the interesting observation that China's success in this area rests not on new algorithms&mdash;Chinese machine learn enterprises use the same open source tools everyone else uses&mdash;but on their ability to quickly and inexpensively generate very large numbers of labelled training cases: an entire industry has arisen in China to do this.
+An article on machine learning in [*The Economist*](https://www.economist.com/technology-quarterly/2020/01/02/chinas-success-at-ai-has-relied-on-good-data) in late 2019 made the interesting observation that China's success in this area rests not on new algorithms&mdash;Chinese machine learning enterprises use the same open source tools everyone else uses&mdash;but on their ability to quickly and inexpensively generate very large numbers of labelled training cases: an entire industry has arisen in China to do this.

 This is also the insight behind the [explosion.ai](https://explosion.ai/) program [`prodigy`](https://prodi.gy/): enable a user or small team to rapidly